 - Proof of enrolment and transcripts are required.

 - Applicants must be BC residents who are Canadian Citizens, a permanent resident of Canada or designated as a protected person.

-- Applicants must be in attendance at a public post secondary school within the province of B.C. when the application is submitted.
+- Applicants must be in attendance at a public Canadian post-secondary school when the application is submitted.